csolink/csolink-model/docs/VariantToComponentserviceAssociation.md

 # Class: VariantToComponentserviceAssociation

-An association between a variant and a componentservice, where the variant has a service association with the componentservice (i.e. is in linkage disequilibrium)
+An association between a variant and a componentservice, where the variant has a componentservice association with the componentservice (i.e. is in linkage disequilibrium)

 URI: [csolink:VariantToComponentserviceAssociation](https://w3id.org/csolink/vocab/VariantToComponentserviceAssociation)